Terms and Conditions for Providers Registered for the Creative Kids program

 b.
 Creative Kids program means the program administered by the Agency involving the provision of Vouchers, registration of Providers and Approved Programs, and payment for redeemed Vouchers in accordance with these Terms and Conditions and the Creative Kids Recipient Terms and Conditions

 c.
-Creative Activities means the categories of creative activity listed in the Guidelines.
+Creative Activity or Activities means one or more of the categories of creative activity listed in the Guidelines

 e.
 Eligibility Criteria means the eligibility criteria under clause 3